keycloak/keycloak-quickstarts/app-profile-jee/README.md

 Settings
 --------

-You need to create a client in Keycloak.
+You need to create a client in RH-SSO.
 The configuration options when creating the client should be:

 * Client ID: You choose
 * Access Type: confidential